paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

   - [Some notes on what does and doesn't get counted:](#some-notes-on-what-does-and-doesnt-get-counted) counted:](#some-notes-on-what-does-and-doesnt-get-counted)

+# 2020-10-07 through 2020-10-14
+## Accomplishments
+- much improved build process, began adding fhv metering to the BT benchmark
+- added FHV stuff to `make.def` in the NPB3.0-omp-C repository
+- found out I still cant enter hours?
+Emailed Linda and cc'd you

+## Questions
+- we will need to either get NPB to compile with g++ or get fhv to work in C...
+- seems like everything is written in C: likwid, NPB, etc... are we losing anything by requiring C++?
+Will we have to port this program to C someday?
+- Tom (of likwid) has enlisted my help improving the likwid documentation.
+Do you think this is a valuable use of my research hours?
+Should I spend a couple hours per week working on their documentation?
+  - honestly I'm not super interested in it... but I'm wondering if it's worth doing anyways

 # 2020-09-30 through 2020-10-07
 ## Accomplishments
 - Got HR issue worked out, clear to work again